 - where you are a beneficiary or policyholder in respect of a portfolio, fund or account which is legally owned by a third-party provider, to such third-party provider.

-We do not operate globally, and therefore your personal data will not be transmitted to and processed outside of the UK in countries that do not provide the same level of data protection as the UK.
+We do not operate globally, but we may transmit and process your personal data outside of the UK.
+Where this is the case, we will ensure that your personal data is subject to the same level of data protection as in the UK.

 How long your information is kept